Definitions

 2. Outbound firewall opening to proxy, optional

-3. Outbound firewall to the ICC server
+3. Outbound firewall opening to the ICC server

-DataLock needs port TCP/443 to be open outwards to be able to communicate with the ICC server and Repo server.
-DataLock will synchronize time and obtain software updates over this port.
+DataLock needs port TCP/443 to be open outwards to be able to communicate with the ICC server.
+DataLock will synchronise time and obtain software updates over this port.
 It also uses this connection to upload scanning reports and system logs.
-All traffic between the DataLock to the ICC server is encrypted with TLS.
-If DataLock cannot validate the server certificate, this is likely with a self signed certificate or a certificate from an internal CA, the Trust On First Use(TOFU) method will be used.
-If the DataLock uses a proxy the proxy must allow connections from the Data Lock to the ICC and the Repo server.
+All traffic between DataLock and the ICC server is encrypted with TLS.
+If DataLock cannot validate the server certificate, this is likely with a self-signed certificate or a certificate from an internal CA, the Trust On First Use (TOFU) method will be used.
+If DataLock uses a proxy, the proxy must allow connections from DataLock to the ICC server.

 The DataLock needs TCP/22 to be open for incoming and outgoing SFTP connections.